REGISTRATION IS OPEN FOR SPRING AND SUMMER 2019

 All weekly classes at Sherwood Community Music School are taught by instructors with deep experience in teaching the arts.
 Absolutely no application or audition is required to register, and everyone is welcome to participate.

-REGISTRATION FOR 2019 SUMMER ARTS AND MEDIA CAMP IS NOW OPEN
+EARLY REGISTRATION FOR 2019 SUMMER ARTS AND MEDIA CAMP IS OPEN

 The Summer Arts and Media Camp at Columbia College Chicago is a unique full-day urban camp program for young creatives.
 Featuring experienced teachers and counselors, small class-sizes, guest workshops, and access to Columbia’s state-of-the-art facilities in the South Loop.
 The first session of the Summer Arts and Media Camp begins on July 8, 2019.